Nuke1705/CS322M-230121016/fsm-assignments(LAB2)/problem2_traffic/README.md

 end
 in the testbench file.

-## Viewing the waveform
+## Viewing the waveform(The design has been simulated for 20 seconds with a 100Hz clock)

-(The design has been simulated for 20 seconds with a 100Hz clock) to view the waveform run the test.vcd file using the following command from the file directory in the terminal, "gtkwave test.vcd".
+To view the waveform run the test.vcd file using the following command from the file directory in the terminal, "gtkwave test.vcd".